-Before we begin – if you’re in the Edmonton area and there IS a swarm of bees outside your window, visit Report A Swarm Or Honeybee Colony.
+Before we begin – if you’re in the Edmonton area and there IS a swarm of bees outside your window, call (780) two-three five – zero-two-two-three or visit Report A Swarm Or Honeybee Colony.

-However, if you call someone familiar with swarm catching (local beekeeping, as an example) they can often capture the swarm and introduce it to a vacant hive.
-More often than not, the bees find the hive suitable and decide to stay.
-The hive can then be moved to the location of the beekeeper’s choosing.
-Here’s a video of the swarm catching process.
-This is a swarm that my father and I captured outside of Edmonton.
+Here’s an old (and shaky) video of a swarm I caught at my parents’ place.
 Notice how docile the honeybees are; completely gorged on honey (think how you feel after a Thanksgiving meal) and primarily concerned with finding a new home, the bees don’t pay much attention to us.

 Honeybees swarms are relocated at no cost to the resident.